 On the flip side, this question helps with your due diligence.
 If a seller moves and doesn’t remove their items before possession day, you may be left to pick up the pieces.
 While you can always follow up with your agent or legal representative to get reimbursed for this cost, you may be able to avoid the entire situation by just being alert and proactive. .

 5. When is garbage/recycling day?

 Rather than waiting to see when the neighbours put their trash and recycling out, ask the seller.
-More than likely there’s a calendar or a routine that the seller can share with you that will help alleviate the mad dash to the end of the driveway come garbage day.
+More than likely there’s a calendar or a routine that the seller can share with you.
+It will help alleviate the mad dash to the end of the driveway come garbage day.

-While it may feel awkward approaching the seller or the seller’s agent to ask these questions, just remind yourself that it’s just part of the process of getting to know a home.
-By gathering a few key pieces of information, you and your family can settle into the home and the neighbourhood that much faster and get on with the business of establishing your new home.
+It may feel awkward approaching the seller or the seller’s agent to ask these questions.
+But just remind yourself that it’s part of the process of getting to know a home.
+By gathering a few key pieces of information, you and your family can settle into the home and the neighbourhood that much faster.
+And you can get on with the business of establishing your new home.